Elevating and celebrating women and girls in science

 “It’s not that women don’t have the drive to get into the STEM fields,” Pilch said, “but once they go into them, they don’t always have someone they can work with and bring up their issues to that has had a similar life experience.”

-Throughout her undergraduate career, Pilch has been mentored by several accomplished women, including her former KEYS mentor – Dr. Pascale Charest, associate professor in the College of Science and BIO5 member – and current research mentor – Dr. Molly Bolger, associate professor of molecular and cellular biology – both female scientists and educators in their respective fields.
+Throughout her undergraduate career, Pilch has been mentored by several accomplished women, including her former KEYS mentor – Pascale Charest, associate professor in the College of Science and BIO5 member – and current research mentor – Molly Bolger, associate professor of molecular and cellular biology – both female scientists and educators in their respective fields.

-“The biggest mentors in my life have been Brooke Moreno (former KEYS co-coordinator) and Dr. Bolger.
+“The biggest mentors in my life have been Brooke Moreno (former KEYS co-coordinator) and Bolger.
 Brooke is the person who I aspired to be like – a confident person who is passionate about helping students succeed while maintaining a family and social life.
-Dr. Bolger has been the person who has encouraged me to take scary steps towards my career and gave me a second chance at research when I felt uncomfortable with my ability to contribute in academia,” Pilch said.
+Bolger has been the person who has encouraged me to take scary steps towards my career and gave me a second chance at research when I felt uncomfortable with my ability to contribute in academia,” Pilch said.

 Former BIO5 Ambassador and UArizona alumna Lexi Carbine similarly saw a need for female mentors.